-(b) Other Expenses for Class A, Class C and Class Z shares, which are not currently offered, are based on estimated amounts for the current fiscal year.
+(d) Other Expenses for Class A, Class C and Class Z shares are based on estimated amounts.

-(c) Hotchkis & Wiley Capital Management, LLC has contractually agreed to waive management fees and/or reimburse expenses (excluding sales loads, taxes, leverage interest, brokerage commissions, acquired fund fees and expenses, if any, expenses incurred in connection with any merger or reorganization and extraordinary expenses) through August 31, 2023 to ensure that Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement do not exceed the following limits: Class I - 0.95%, Class A - 1.20%, Class C - 1.95%, and Class Z - 0.95%.
+(e) Hotchkis & Wiley Capital Management, LLC has contractually agreed to waive management fees and/or reimburse expenses (excluding sales loads, taxes, leverage interest, brokerage commissions, acquired fund fees and expenses, if any, expenses incurred in connection with any merger or reorganization and extraordinary expenses) through August 29, 2020 to ensure that Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement do not exceed certain limits: Class I - 0.95%, Class A - 1.20%, Class C - 1.95%, and Class Z - 0.95%.
 The agreement may only be terminated with the consent of the Board of Trustees.